Diana Churchill (actress): Personal life

-Marriages

 Churchill married twice.
-In 1938, she married actor Barry K. Barnes.
-Barnes died on 12 January 1965, and she married the already-father of actress Glynis Johns, actor Mervyn Johns, on 4 December 1976 in Hillingdon, London.
+In 1938, she married actor Barry K. Barnes, with whom she starred in the radio show A Life of Bliss.
+Barnes died on 12 January 1965, and she married actor Mervyn Johns, on 4 December 1976 in Hillingdon, London.
 He too predeceased her, dying on 6 September 1992.

-Death and funeral

-Churchill was diagnosed with multiple sclerosis, though even this "could not damped her spirits".
+Churchill was diagnosed with multiple sclerosis, though even this "could not dampen her spirits".
 With her health deteriorating, she moved to Denville Hall, Northwood in the mid-1970s.
 Diana Churchill died at the age of 81 in Denville Hall in Northwood, London on 8 October 1994.
 She was cremated at Breakspear Crematorium in Ruislip, London.

+Churchill was an aunt of racing driver John Campbell-Jones and a sister-in-law of art director Ralph W. Brinton.